Pro-Moscow separatists once marched in this Ukraine border city. Now it’s standing against Russia.

 The language and identity fault lines that weave through Ukraine are especially pronounced here — a region where pro-Russian separatists once raised their flag.
 Across many parts of Ukraine, Russia tugs with a sense of common bonds and shared history.
 But Ukrainians have nonetheless chosen a pro-Western path that carries the powerful momentum of the future.

-It’s also what makes Kharkiv a rich study in Ukrainians’ views toward Russia as its president, Vladimir Putin, deepens a showdown with NATO over what Moscow perceives as its sphere of influence that include Ukraine.
+It’s also what makes Kharkiv a rich study in Ukrainians’ views toward Russia as its president, Vladimir Putin, deepens a showdown with NATO over what Moscow perceives as its sphere of influence, which includes Ukraine.

-The Kremlin attempts to exploit the east-west pull in Ukraine with propaganda that accuses the Ukrainian government of oppressing Russian speakers.
+The Kremlin attempts to exploit the East-West pull in Ukraine with propaganda that accuses the Ukrainian government of oppressing Russian speakers.
 But many in Kharkiv fiercely objected to Ukrainian President Volodymyr Zelensky’s comments to The Washington Post that the city could be a prime target for Russia.

 “Realistically if Russia decides to enhance their escalation, of course they are going to do this on those territories where historically there are people who used to have family links to Russia,” Zelensky said.
 “Kharkiv, which is under Ukraine government control, could be occupied.”